sujanmohinani/javascript_jquery/README.md

 # javascript_jquery

-Etch N Sketch Project from working on http://www.theodinproject.com/web-development-101/javascript-and-jquery
+Etch N Sketch Project using Javascript and JQuery from working on http://www.theodinproject.com/web-development-101/javascript-and-jquery